Young’s long 3 lifts Hawks to 119-117 win over Celtics

 Brown, who has been recovering from a late-season facial fracture, went unmasked for most of the Celtics’ victory in Game 4, saying he found energy after taking it off during a 31-point scoring night.

-He wore it again for Game 5 and maintained the same intensity, leading all scorers with 23 first-half points and connecting on 10 of his first 13 shots.
+He wore it again for Game 5 and maintained the same intensity, leading all scorers with 23 first-half points.

-Atlanta trailed by 13 before trying the game at 111 on a 3-pointer Young.
+Atlanta trailed by 13 before tying the game at 111 on a 3-pointer Young.

+As the Hawks began to mount their run, fans inside TD Garden began peppering him with expletive-laced chants.

+“When people do that I think that’s just total respect.
+I mean, they aren’t doing that to everybody,” he said.

 Boston pushed the ball up the court and got the ball to Robert Williams, who dropped in a layup.
 He was fouled but missed his ensuing free throw.